Republicans are 'bought' by NRA, new ads from gun safety group contend

 "It’s important to us that there is an incumbent in the seat," James said.

-"How does he vote?" the narrator in an ad aimed at New York Rep. John Faso, R-N.Y., will ask.
-"You guessed it— just like the NRA tells him."
+"How does he vote?" the narrator in an ad aimed at Rep. John Faso of New York will ask.
+"You guessed it — just like the NRA tells him."

-In addition to Faso, ads will be run against Sen. Dean Heller, R-Nev., Reps.
-Mimi Walters and Steve Knight of California, Rep. Jason Lewis of Minnesota, Rep. Cathy McMorris Rodgers of Washington, Rep. Don Bacon of Nebraska, Mike Coffman of Colorado, Vern Buchanan of Florida, Pete Sessions of Texas and Barbara Comstock of Virginia.
+In addition to Faso, the ads target one Republican senator, Dean Heller of Nevada, and nine Republicans in the House: Mimi Walters and Steve Knight of California; Jason Lewis of Minnesota; Cathy McMorris Rodgers of Washington; Don Bacon of Nebraska; Mike Coffman of Colorado; Vern Buchanan of Florida; Pete Sessions of Texas; and Barbara Comstock of Virginia.

-House Speaker Paul Ryan, R-Wis., was originally on Giffords' list but was removed because he announced that he will retire at the end of this year.
+House Speaker Paul Ryan, R-Wis., was originally on Giffords' list but was removed because he announced that he will retire at the end of the year.

 The Nevada Senate race and all of the House races are among the most competitive in the country, and all figure to be influenced heavily by suburban swing voters.
 According to a recent NBC News/Wall Street Journal poll, the NRA's popularity with key groups took a hit after the mass shooting at a high school in Parkland, Florida, in February, including among white married women, seniors and more moderate Republicans.

-"We are putting gun-lobby backed politicians on notice that they can’t hide from their record any longer," Giffords executive director Peter Ambler said.
+"We are putting gun-lobby-backed politicians on notice that they can’t hide from their record any longer," the executive director of Giffords, Peter Ambler, said.